Now the movement system has been analysed, designed and implemented, lets look at the next logical step in stealth gameplay: Detection.

 Easy patterns to understand:

 Most guards stay stationary until they are alerted.
 When alerted they walk in easy straight paths and only alert guards around them.
 The city is in constant chaos so death and sounds are not unknown to the area.
-This makes it so when you get spotted by a few guards, it doesn’t alert everyone.

 A decently high level overview of the stealth AI system to be used.